rackerlabs/technical-blog/_posts/2019-10-18-five-benefits-of-moving-to-salesforce-lightning.md

 ### Your Lightning transition toolkit

 We know it is a significant change to move your organization from Salesforce Classic to Lightning.
-We are committed to helping you make the transition as smooth as possible.
-The team at Rackspace has created an e-book that includes everything you need to know about moving from Salesforce Classic to Lightning.
-This e-book teaches you how to identify when your organization is ready to make the move, how to prepare for this transition, and how to craft a successful roll-out plan.
-Even better, you don’t need to have the internal resources to do this all on your own.
+The team at Rackspace has developed an [assesment that helps make this change as smooth as possible](https://www.rackspace.com/resources/salesforce-lightning-conversion-assessment).

 Rackspace has partnered with numerous clients to guide their transitions from Classic to Lightning.
 As a Salesforce Platinum Consulting Partner, we focus on your business process, your users’ needs, and a strong communication framework to ensure a successful technology implementation that works for your teams and drives your business forward.